facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphi_Component.md

 #### 6.2.6.
 TEXT element

-The *text* elements are used to define the graphic aspect of the texts of each of the widget's screens.
+The *text* elements are used to define the graphic aspect of the texts of each of the component's screens.
 These are the properties that can be
 modified:

 -   **colour**: defines the colour of the text.